cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-This command should provide a complete list of the packages installed on
-the system.
-It might also list packages that are not installed.
-Those
-should be filtered out using the `package_installed_regex`.

-Package managers generally expect the name of a package to be passed as
-a parameter.
-However, in some cases we do not need to pass the name of a
-particular package to the command.
-Ending the command string with \$
-prevents CFEngine from appending the package name to the string.

 #### package_list_name_regex

+**Description**: Regular expression with one back-reference to extract
+package name string

+An unanchored regular expression that contains exactly one parenthesized back
+reference which marks the name of the package from the package listing.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression with one backreference to extract
-package name string

 **Example**: